levkk/rwf/docs/docs/controllers/websockets.md

 }
 ```

-A few things to unpack here.
+There are a few things to unpack here.
 The `handle_message` method is called every time a client sends a message
 addressed to this WebSocket controller.
 What to do with the message depends on the application, but if we
 were writing a real-time chat app, we would save it to the database and notify all interested clients of a
 new message.